 - Are staff costs in proportion to our operational spending?

 Feeling overwhelmed by your board report?
-Then read our article about Three Things to Include in Your Board Report to help you simplify and mange your reporting better.
+Then read our article about Three Things to Include in Your Board Report to help you simplify and manage your reporting better.

-To get started just wants a bit of a plan along the lines:
+To get started and automate your board reporting, begin with a plan along these lines:

 - Use Report Bundles to batch these reports.
 If you’re only just getting started, there is a pre-built bundle called the Not-for-Profit Bundle Kit.

-- Create Workflows that updates actuals to the latest data from your accounting system.
-Then set another one that automatically emails reports to board members at a chosen time.
+- Create Workflows that automatically email reports to board members at a chosen time.
 Maybe schedule the report bundle to your own inbox a few days prior.
 This allows you to cast an eye over the reports first and vet their validity.

 - Add your Story and Annotations: Now is an opportunity to write up a story and make some annotations and add this to the bundle.

-Watch this webinar recording to see a first-hand view of how you automate board reports in Calxa.
+Watch our Automate Board Reporting webinar recording to see a first-hand view of how you automate board reports in Calxa.